Where should you go? The world is your oyster.

 Step 1 - Ask yourself the following questions:

-Step 2 - Research options for your major (tab 2)
+Step 2 - Research options for your major or field of study abroad (tab 2)

 Step 3 - Reserach options for either IPFW programs (tab 3) or Purdue, IU, or 3rd party provediers (tab 4)